zefer/Combine/ReadMe.txt

 More
 ----
-- You may also see benefits from enabling gzip compression on your webserver.
-You may find with gzip enabled, the compression of CSS and JS files via combine.cfc is of limited additional benefit (have you ever tried zipping a jpeg?).
-Experimentation should help you make this call.
+- You are likely to also see benefits from enabling gzip compression on your webserver.
+Compressing something twice is generally pointless (ever tried zipping a JPEG?).
+However, combine.cfc strips out white space, comments, etc, Gzip is lossless; therefore the combination of the 2 can be quite effective.
 - YSlow is a great Firefox extension which can help you determine what optimisations you can make to imporve your site's performance (requires Firebug)
+- Yahoo's best practices document (linked to from YSlow) is worth a read if you are serious about optimisation: http://developer.yahoo.com/performance/rules.html
 - Firebug - It's pains me to think of the days I spent as a web developer without this Firefox extension!
 - The following post contains useful information about the Java class path: http://weblogs.macromedia.com/cantrell/archives/2004/07/the_definitive.html